How to Sort Cells in Excel Using C#

 Frequently Asked Questions

-When sorting with IronXL, empty cells are pushed either to the top or the bottom of the range.
-You can use the Trim method to remove empty cells after sorting.
+IronXL's sorting methods automatically push empty cells to either the top or bottom of the range during sorting.
+After sorting, you can use the Trim method to remove these empty cells and ensure a clean, organized dataset.